Cray-HPE/docs-csm/operations/multi-tenancy/TenantAdminConfig.md

 ![OIDCToken](images/oidctoken.png)

-This token can now be used by a the tenant administrator to interact with Kubernetes.
+This token can now be used by the tenant administrator to interact with Kubernetes.

 - (`ncn-mw#`) The following is an example of listing pods in the `vcluster-blue` namespace (which was specified in the `ClusterRole` above as allowed):